 We are happy to offer workshops on the latest strategies, trainings and best practices in teaching with technology.
 For departments, we will conduct targeted presentations around a specific topic and discipline, and we will regularly offer a range of in-person workshops, panels, and webinars to the general FAS community.
-REGISTER HERE.

-Fall 2017 Programming
+Fall 2018 Programming

 Friday, September 28, 2018 from 4pm – 6pm

 19 University Place, The Great Room

 FAS Office of Educational Technology is proud to announce our new Innovation in Language Instruction Faculty Learning Community!
 We hope this will be an opportunity for language instructors to be leaders in their own professional development.
 Please join us at this informal launch party – we will launch our new online space and share the next steps for growing this new community.
 We hope this will become a vibrant exchange where language faculty can connect and collaborate with one another on innovative pedagogical projects.
 Food and drink will be served.
 Open to select language instructors.

 How can faculty and instructional technologists ensure that they are designing for inclusivity from the start?
 Join the FAS Office of Educational Technology in a hands-on workshop on creating accessible and engaging learning experiences for all students.
 We will be joined by Kitty Bridges, Associate Vice President for Digital Accessibility/IT Policy and Compliance, for a discussion around tools and services for creating digitally accessible materials for your teaching and learning.
 We will follow with an active, scenario-based workshop that introduces the basic principles for universal design for learning as well as accommodation approaches.

 This event is open to all faculty and staff.
 Refreshments will be served.
 Register for the workshop using this form.